Asymptotic pressure on some self-similar trees: Introduction

 Louidor, Marcus, and Pavlov \cite{LouidorMarcusPavlov2013} and Meyerovitch and Pavlov \cite{MeyerovitchPavlov2014} studied what they called {\em limiting entropy} and {\em independence entropy}, proving that they coincide for $\Z$ subshifts.
-It was conjectured, and proved for a range of $k$, in \cite{Piantadosi2008}, and proved in \cite{PS2018}, that the topological entropy of the golden mean SFT on the free group or semigroup on $k$ generators increases strictly in $k$ with limiting value $\log 2$, which we called the {\em asymptotic entropy}.
-(We prefer ``asymptotic entropy" to ``limiting entropy", because entropy and pressure for such systems are already limits of functions of sums over finite configurations as the size grows without bound.)
-Here we extend this result in three ways: the set of sites is allowed to be a tree with branching restrictions, as considered by Ban et al. \cites{BC4,BC5,BC6}, equivalently the Cayley graph of a finitely generated semigroup (or monoid) with certain relations; the labeling is governed by general nearest neighbor shift of finite type (SFT) restrictions, beyond the golden mean model; and beyond entropy we consider asymptotic {\em pressure}, proving that it is the logarithm of the maximum row sum of the interaction matrix.
+Based on numerical evidence, Piantadosi conjectured \cite{PiantadosiThesis}*{Conjecture 4.1} that the topological entropy $h^{(k)}$ of the golden mean SFT on the free group on $k$ generators has limiting value $\log 2$ as $k \to \infty$ (see also \cite{Piantadosi2008}).
+The current authors \cite{PS2018} (see also \cite{PS2019}) proved that the topological entropy of a tree shift on the regular $k$-tree defined by an irreducible $d \times d$ $0,1$ matrix with maximum row sum $s$ has limit $\log s$ as $k \to \infty$, {giving a positive answer to Piantadosi's conjecture.} We will call this limit the {\em asymptotic entropy} rather than ``limiting entropy", because {when they exist} entropy and pressure for such systems are already limits or cluster points of functions of sums over finite configurations as the size grows without bound.

+Here we extend Piantadosi's observations and our previous result in three ways: the set of sites is allowed to be a tree with branching restrictions, as considered by Ban et al. \cites{BC4,BC5,BC6,BC8,BC7}, equivalently the Cayley graph of a finitely generated semigroup with certain relations; the labeling is governed by general nearest neighbor shift of finite type (SFT) restrictions, beyond the golden mean model; and beyond entropy we consider asymptotic {\em pressure}.
+In Section \ref{sec:existence} we follow the plan of \cite{BPS1995} to prove the existence of pressure \be P^{(k)}=\lim_{n \to \infty} P_n^{(k)} \en on any generalized Fibonacci $k$-tree {for many primitive interaction matrices} and give an infinite series formula for it (Theorem \ref{th:pressureexists}).

+In Section \ref{sec:aspres} we show that for a fixed interaction matrix, a fairly general sequence of restricted trees on $k$ generators, and any cluster points $Q^{(k)}$ in $n$ of $P_n^{(k)}$, the {\em asymptotic pressure} $\lim_{k \to \infty} Q^{(k)}$ of the sequence is the logarithm of the maximum row sum of the interaction matrix. {The reason for this seems to be the increasing relative importance of the contribution to the pressure by edges at the boundary of a subtree as the valence (dimension) grows, and that it is possible to find many valid configurations which label the next-to-last row of the subtree with a symbol whose corresponding row in the interaction matrix achieves the maximal row sum (see Lemma \ref{lem:sizes} and Theorem \ref{thm:limit}). }